FriedImage/DPCPP-Image-Blurring-with-SYCL/README.md

 ## Final Thoughts

+- With the development of this and more implementations to come, I want to expand my knowledge on parallel computing.
+My personal objective is the continuous study of the subject of parallel computation, thereby becoming more knowledgable of the HPC science and of aspects that constitute it.
 - While this implementation is part of my studying progress and possibly ***VERY UNSTABLE***, I believe it's a good start on getting to know SYCL's mission to provide an open-source portable standard in High-Performance Computing.